UWCNuclear/UbuntuSetUp/README.md

 **Step 8.**	 To be able to download repositories directly from GitHub, install git using:

     sudo apt-get install git

+**Step 9.**	To check if a particular program is in the Ubuntu repository and install the figure editor "grace", paste the following commands in the terminal:

+    sudo apt-cache search grace

+and

+    sudo apt install grace

 ***Test:*** Type "gedit" in the terminal.
 If it complains about connection or display, paste the following line in the terminal: